Gill6111-cg/daily-diary/Day04.md

 ### Explanation

-The program checks conditions one by one.
-As soon as a true condition is found, its corresponding block executes and the remaining conditions are skipped.
+The program first checks whether marks are greater than or equal to 90.
+Since the condition is false, it checks the next condition.
+The condition `marks >= 70` is true, so Grade B is displayed and the remaining conditions are skipped.

 ---

 ### 4. Nested If-Else

-A nested if-else means placing one if statement inside another if statement.
+A nested if-else means placing one `if` statement inside another `if` statement.
+This is useful when a second condition needs to be checked only after the first condition becomes true.

 ### Syntax